 In addition to general economic factors, we are impacted by seasonal factors and trends, such as major cultural events and vacation patterns.
 We manufacture and sell products to customers that operate in many different countries throughout the world and these seasonal factors vary by region.
-Although we believe the impact of seasonality on our consolidated results of operations is minimal, our quarterly results may vary significantly in the future due to the timing of private-label contract manufacturing and CarnoSyn® and SR CarnoSyn® beta-alanine raw material orders.
-We cannot provide assurances future revenue trends will follow historical patterns.
+Although we believe the impact of seasonality on our consolidated results of operations is minimal, our quarterly results may vary significantly in the future due to the timing of private-label contract manufacturing and CarnoSyn®, SR CarnoSyn®, and TriBysnTM beta-alanine raw material orders.
+Future revenue trends may not follow historical patterns.
 The market price of our common stock may be adversely affected by these seasonal factors.